garywiz/chaperone/doc/source/ref/config-service.rst

 However, if several configuration files are involved, services in subsequent files (alphabetically) will replace earlier services defined with the same name.

-Each service starts with the environment defined by the :ref:`settings directive <config.settings>` and can be tailored separately for each service.
+Each service inherits the environment defined by the :ref:`settings directive <config.settings>` and can be tailored separately for the needs of each service.

 .. _table.service-quick: